alexyy802/waifucord/docs/migrating.rst

 - :meth:`.HelpCommand.send_cog_help`
     - Called when the user requested for help with a specific cog.
 - :meth:`.HelpCommand.send_group_help`
-    - Called when the user requested for help with a :class:`~.commands.Group`
+    - Called when the user requested for help with a :class:`~waifu.Group`
 - :meth:`.HelpCommand.send_command_help`
-    - Called when the user requested for help with a :class:`~.commands.Command`
+    - Called when the user requested for help with a :class:`~waifu.Command`
 - :meth:`.HelpCommand.get_destination`
     - Called to know where to send the help messages.
 Useful for deciding whether to DM or not.
 - :meth:`.HelpCommand.command_not_found`